provable-things/aragon-voting-rewards/README.md

 ```
     initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _epochDuration, uint64 _percentageReward, uint64 _lockTime, uint256 _missingVotesThreeshold) fails
-      ✓ Should revert when passed non-contract address as baseVault (428ms)
+      ✓ Should revert when passed non-contract address as baseVault (461ms)
-      ✓ Should revert when passed non-contract address as rewardsVault (232ms)
+      ✓ Should revert when passed non-contract address as rewardsVault (226ms)
-      ✓ Should revert when passed non-contract address as voting (221ms)
+      ✓ Should revert when passed non-contract address as voting (233ms)
-      ✓ Should revert when passed non-contract address as deposit token (223ms)
+      ✓ Should revert when passed non-contract address as deposit token (216ms)
-      ✓ Should revert when passed a negative lock time (226ms)
+      ✓ Should revert when passed a negative lock time (199ms)
-      ✓ Should revert when passed a negative missing votes threeshold (245ms)
+      ✓ Should revert when passed a negative missing votes threeshold (195ms)
     initialize(address _baseVault, address _rewardsVault, address _voting, address _rewardToken, _uint64 _epochDuration, uint64 _percentageReward, uint64 _lockTime, uint256 _missingVotesThreeshold)
-      ✓ Should set correct variables (65ms)
+      ✓ Should set correct variables (60ms)
-      ✓ Should set able to change baseVault, rewardsVault, voting, epochDuration, percentageReward, lockTime and missingVotesThreeshold (470ms)
+      ✓ Should set able to change baseVault, rewardsVault, voting, epochDuration, percentageReward, lockTime and missingVotesThreeshold (357ms)
-      ✓ Should not be able to set epoch because of no permission (39ms)
+      ✓ Should not be able to set epoch because of no permission (51ms)
-      ✓ Should not be able to set a new Base Vault because of no permission (40ms)
+      ✓ Should not be able to set a new Base Vault because of no permission (38ms)
-      ✓ Should not be able to set a new Reward Vault because of no permission (38ms)
+      ✓ Should not be able to set a new Reward Vault because of no permission
-      ✓ Should not be able to set a new Voting because of no permission
+      ✓ Should not be able to set a new Voting because of no permission (40ms)
-      ✓ Should not be able to set a new Percentage Reward because of no permission (38ms)
+      ✓ Should not be able to set a new Percentage Reward because of no permission (39ms)
       ✓ Should not be able to set a new lock time because of no permission
-      ✓ Should not be able to set a new missing votes threeshold because of no permission (44ms)
+      ✓ Should not be able to set a new missing votes threeshold because of no permission (39ms)
-      ✓ Should not be able to set a new Percentage Reward because vaule is greater than 100 (61ms)
+      ✓ Should not be able to set a new Percentage Reward because vaule is greater than 100 (57ms)
       claimReward() init fails
-        ✓ Should fail because of no permission to collectRewards rewards (45ms)
+        ✓ Should fail because of no permission to collectRewardsForAll rewards (38ms)
-        ✓ Should fail because of not votes (69ms)
+        ✓ Should fail because of not votes (67ms)
-        ✓ Should fail on opening an epoch claimi because no permission (38ms)
+        ✓ Should fail on opening a claim for an epoch because no permission (45ms)
         ✓ Should fail because it is not possible to claim for an epoch is closed (90ms)
       claimReward()
-        ✓ Should not be able to open a claim because claimStart is less than last claim (4153ms)
+        ✓ Should not be able to open a claim because claimStart is less than last claim (4349ms)
+        ✓ Should be able to collect and distribute rewards for who partecipated actively in voting (10754ms)
-        ✓ Should be able to collect rewards for who partecipated actively in voting because an epoch is passed (TO FINISH) (9897ms)
+        ✓ Should be able to collect rewards but not distributing for who partecipated actively in voting because a LOCK_TIME period is not passed, (11633ms)
-        ✓ Should not be able to open a claim if there is another one opened (9705ms)
+        ✓ Should not be able to open a claim if there is another one opened (10372ms)
-        ✓ Should not be able to claim 2 times in the same epoch (9273ms)
+        ✓ Should not be able to collect rewards 2 times in the same epoch (9489ms)
-        ✓ Should not be possible open a claim 2 times in the same epoch (82ms)
+        ✓ Should not be possible open a claim 2 times in the same epoch (87ms)
-        ✓ Should handle correctly the number of epochs (2803ms)
+        ✓ Should handle correctly the number of epochs (2787ms)

-  26 passing (59s)
+  27 passing (1m)
 ```

 &nbsp;